-In the Technical Proposal Appendices, Proposers shall provide the following items.
+In the Technical Proposal Appendices, Proposers shall provide the following items:

-- 3. Provide Conceptual Roadway Plans (30 points).
+- 3. Appendix A.1: Provide Conceptual Roadway Plans.
 The intent scoring Proposer's conceptual roadway plans is for SCDOT to understand that the proposer clearly demonstrates its understanding of requirements of the RFP and the Team's approach to meet those requirements.
 The quality of the plans will be reviewed and scored for compliance with RFP requirements, including Formal ATC's authorized for inclusion in the proposal, if any, rather than plan development/preparation conformance.
-The following shall be provided where roadway realignment is needed.
-Portion(s) of project that only require pavement reconstruction (strip map) are not required for technical proposal conceptual roadway plans.
+The following shall be provided.

 - a.
 Typical sections for all roadways shall include as a minimum (11"x17" plan sheets):

 - Design speed

 - Functional classification

 - Lane configuration and widths

 - Shoulder and median widths

 - Cross slopes

 - Point of grade

 - Notes and details as necessary

 - b.
 Plan and profile for the entire project limits including interchange layout (11"x17" plan sheets).